spraakbanken/korp-frontend/doc/user_manual_eng.md

 The word attributes are information such as part of speech, base form, compound analysis, and more, while the text attributes can be author, year of publication and the like.

 Some attributes are clickable.
 If you click e.g. on a lemgram, then a new search is performed on that lemgram.
-When hovering over many clickable attributes, a small link appears on the right which in a new browser tab takes one to *Karp*, the Language Bank's search interface for lexical resources.
+When hovering over many clickable attributes, a small link appears on the right which in a new browser tab takes one to *Karp*, Språkbankens's search interface for lexical resources.

 When a word is highlighted, its syntactic head in the same sentence is also highlighted, with a pink background (when syntactic annotations are available).